What is Arthritis?

-There are more than 200 different types of arthritis, the main two being osteoarthritis and rheumatoid arthritis.
+There are more than 200 different types of arthritis (ii), the main two being osteoarthritis and rheumatoid arthritis.
 Out of these, osteoarthritis is by far the most common.
-In the UK, 8.75 million people are thought to have requested treatment for osteoarthritis, which includes 33 percent of people over 45 and 49 percent of women and 42 percent of men aged 75 or older (i).
+In the UK, nearly 9 million people are thought to be affected by osteoarthritis, with women and people with a family history of the condition most likely to develop it (i).
+Osteoarthritis can affect you at any age, but according to the NHS it most often develops in people in their mid-40s and older (i).

 Osteoarthritis is a degenerative condition where the cartilage, the smooth layer that covers the bone surfaces in the joints, has become damaged.
-According to Arthritis Research UK, 18 percent of those requesting treatment for osteoarthritis (around 4.7 million people) complain of knee joint pain.
-Other joints commonly affected include the hip, hand, wrist, foot and ankle.
+The most commonly affected joints are those in the hands, knees, hips and spine.

-Rheumatoid arthritis, on the other hand, is the second most common form of arthritis in the UK, and according to the NHS it affects more than 400,000 people.
-Most often developing in people aged between 40 and 50 years old, it is also more common in women than men (women are said to be three times more likely to develop rheumatoid arthritis than men).<br />
+Rheumatoid arthritis, on the other hand, is the second most common form of arthritis in the UK, and according to the NHS it affects more than 400,000 people (i).
+Most often developing in people aged between 40 and 50 years old, it is more common in women than men (women are said to be three times more likely to develop rheumatoid arthritis than men) (i).

 Like osteoarthritis, it causes pain, swelling and stiffness in the joints.
 But rheumatoid arthritis is a result of the immune system attacking one or more joints - which explains why it is referred to as an autoimmune disease.
 Sufferers may also experience periods when their symptoms become worse, which is called a flare-up.